TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 15/Acts 15.38.md

 ---

-But Paul thought not good to take with them him who withdrew from them from Pamphylia, and went not with them to the work.
+But Paul didn't think that it was a good idea to take with them someone who had withdrawn from them in Pamphylia, and didn't go with them to do the work.